Analysis | Trump’s war with Fauci shows how he and his campaign point in different directions

 Fauci, however, is not happy about being included.
 He has called the ad “really unfortunate and really disappointing,” given the implied endorsement, and has asked that it be taken down.
 The snippet used in the ad isn’t even current praise for Trump’s efforts.
 Instead, it’s an excerpt of a Fox News interview from March in which Fauci is obviously referring to the breadth of the government’s response, not Trump’s.

 Trump’s campaign, however, has refused to pull the spot, probably in part because of its innate rejection of responding to criticism but also probably in part because it very much wants voters to have a different perception of how the president handled the pandemic.
-We’ve seen this before, like when Trump’s campaign pushed him to visit a hospital while wearing a mask, then robustly praised him for doing so on social media.
+We’ve seen this before, as when Trump’s campaign pushed him to visit a hospital while wearing a mask, then robustly praised him for doing so on social media.
 Or when it ensured that Trump would be speaking in front of a sea of masked faces at a rally last month, even though the crowd was allowed to be unmasked for other, less-likely-to-be-televised speakers.

 Trump and Fauci have been at odds on the government’s pandemic response for months.
 At times, that tension has boiled over into the public sphere.
 Concern about how the country is faring has been a constant theme of Fauci’s public comments, prompting recurring conflicts with Trump’s unmoored optimism.
 This week, for example, Fauci said that Trump’s rallies, at which social distancing is nonexistent, are problematic.
-Not an unexpected opinion from an expert on infectious diseases, but certainly not what Trump wants to hear.
+Not an unexpected opinion from an expert on infectious diseases but certainly not what Trump wants to hear.

 So Trump, true to form, lashed out at Fauci on Twitter.

-The “pitching arm” gibe is a reference to Fauci’s having thrown out the first pitch for the Washington Nationals on Opening Day — a pitch which was pretty far from the mark.
+The “pitching arm” gibe is a reference to Fauci’s having thrown out the first pitch for the Washington Nationals on Opening Day — a pitch that was pretty far from the mark.

 On pandemic-related questions, though, the doctor has a much better win-loss record than Trump’s.
 Like other officials, Fauci recommended against mask-wearing early on, in part out of concern that Americans would snatch up high-quality masks needed by medical professionals.
 Global health experts are now less likely to recommend halting economic activity, which, like changes in understanding about the utility of masks, is in large part a function of our having learned more about the virus.
 We now know that measures aimed at limiting the spread can prevent having to shut down entirely, something that, seven months ago, was unclear.